 Univ. of Pittsburgh

-Refuse by Julian Randall (Fall).
+Refuse by Julian Randall (September 18, $17).
 Randall is a Living Queer Black poet from Chicago.
 A Pushcart Prize nominee, he has received fellowships from Callaloo, BOAAT and the Watering Hole and was the 2015 National College Slam (CUPSI) Best Poet.
 Julian is the curator of Winter Tangerine Review’s Lineage of Mirrors and a poetry editor for Freezeray Magazine.
 He is also a co-founder of the Afrolatinx poetry collective Piel Cafe.
 His work has appeared or is forthcoming in publications such as Nepantla, Rattle, Ninth Letter, Vinyl, Prairie Schooner and The Adroit Journal among others.
 He is an MFA candidate in poetry at the University of Mississippi.

 Sexting the Dead by Joanna C. Valente & Monica Lewis (November).

 Inquisition by Kazim Ali (March 6, $15.95).
 Queer, Muslim, American, Ali has always navigated complex intersections and interstices on order to make a life.
 In this scintillating mixture of lyrics, narrative, fragments, prose poem and spoken word, he answers long standing questions about the role of the poet or artist in times of political or social upheaval, although he answers under duress—an inquisition is dangerous, after all.
 Ali engages history, politics, and the dangerous regions of the uncharted heart in this visceral new collection.